 Shira began her legal career advising for-profit clients on tax aspects of complex corporate transactions and representing for-profit clients during IRS audits and litigation before shifting her focus to counseling and representing tax-exempt organizations.
 In addition to representing tax-exempt organizations, she advises for-profit companies seeking to enter into transactions with, or form affiliated, tax-exempt organizations, and she advises tax-exempt organizations on transactions with their for-profit affiliates.

-Prior to earning her LL.M. in taxation from New York University School of Law, Shira served as a law clerk to Judge J. Curtis Joyner at the Federal District Court for the Eastern District of Pennsylvania.
-She subsequently joined a large international law firm in New York where she represented for-profit clients during disputes with the IRS.
-She continues this work with her nonprofit clients, representing them in front of the IRS and during attorney general investigations.
+Prior to earning her LL.M. in taxation from New York University School of Law, Shira served as a law clerk to Judge J. Curtis Joyner at the US District Court for the Eastern District of Pennsylvania.

 Shira is a member of the Advisory Board of the Children’s Law Center in Washington, DC.

 New York University School of Law, 2010, LL.M., Taxation

 Temple University, Beasley School of Law, 2008, J.D., summa cum laude